| Title: | Spatial Concentration and Radius-Based Risk Calculations |

 A data frame with 50 rows and 7 variables:

-City where the station is located
+City where the station is located.

-Longitude of station (crs = 4326)
+Longitude of the station in EPSG:4326.

-Latitude of the station (crs = 4326)
+Latitude of the station in EPSG:4326.

-Altitude of the station (in meters)
+Altitude of the station in meters.

-X coordinate of the station (crs = 32631)
+Projected X coordinate of the station in EPSG:32631.

-Y coordinate of the station (crs = 32631)
+Projected Y coordinate of the station in EPSG:32631.

 Martin Haringa